 - Wipe the leaves with a damp cloth every now and again to remove dust.

 2. Spider Plant

 Spider plants have long, thin green and white leaves.
-They are a striking plant to have in a hanging basket or macrame plant hanger.
-Spider plants are so-named because of the long stems of “spiderettes” that grow from the ‘mother plant,’ and they’re popular with teachers who can send spider ‘babies’ home with their students at the end of the school year as an end-of-year gift.
+They are a striking plant in a hanging basket or macrame plant hanger.
+Spider plants are so-named because of the long stems of ‘spiderettes’ that grow from the ‘mother plant,’ and they’re popular with teachers who can send spider ‘babies’ home with their students at the end of the school year as an end-of-year gift.